tiffanytay/tiffanytay.github.io/projects/real_estate.md

 **Key Accomplishments:**
 - Cleaned and analyzed a real estate dataset in Azure Data Studio (Jupyter Notebook), handling missing values and outliers.
-- Engineered a **Ridge Regression model** achieving **0.82 R-squared** and **5.2 MAE** (mean absolute error) on test data.
+- Engineered a **Ridge Regression model** achieving **0.63 R-squared** and **5.91 MAE** (mean absolute error) on test data.
 - Identified key price drivers:
-  - **-12% price impact** per km from public transit
+  - **+$7.74 price gain per unit area** for each degree increase in latitude (moving north) - showing northern neighborhoods may be more valuable
+  - **+$5.63 price gain per unit area** for each unit increase in time - showing market appreciation over time
-  - **+3.8% price gain** per nearby convenience store
+  - **+$1.27 price gain per unit area** for each additional nearby convenience store - showing the value of neighborhood amenities
-  - **-0.4% annual depreciation** from house age
-- Deployed the model as an interactive web widget for real-time predictions.
+- Deployed the model in a function that returns the model's prediction and as an interactive widget for real-time predictions.

 **Technical Skills Demonstrated:**
-- Machine Learning: Ridge Regression, hyperparameter tuning (alpha=1.2)
+- Machine Learning: Ridge Regression
-- Data Engineering: Feature selection, outlier detection (IQR method)
+- Data Engineering: Feature selection, multicollinearity detection
-- Tools: scikit-learn, pandas, Matplotlib, Jupyter Notebook
+- Tools: scikit-learn, pandas, seaborn, plotly, ipywidgets, Jupyter Notebook
-- Deployment: Model serialization (Pickle), widget integration
+- Deployment: Pandas function, widget integration

 **Future Enhancements:**
 - Incorporate satellite imagery for greenery/urban density scoring
 - Expand location features with walkability indexes
 - Test ensemble methods (Random Forest, XGBoost)
+- Compare this R-squared with simpler models or industry standards to gauge relative performance

 **Impact:** This project demonstrates end-to-end ML capabilities—from data cleaning to production deployment—providing actionable insights for property investors and urban planners to assess valuation factors in competitive markets.
+Older properties near many convenience stores in northern areas hold better value.

 ---